The configuration of a SQL Server database consists of three areas:

 - Which versions of SQL Server are supported by SAP NetWeaver based systems?

-- SAP 4.7E IDES Installation with sql server
+- Install SAP 4.7E IDES with SQL server

 - Fetch Data From SQL Server to SAP